emfcamp/software_stories/volunteer_system_user_stories.md

 We are going to have a pool of runners to cover smaller tasks don't need someone dedicated to them for the couple of hours of a normal shift.

+> Can manage this on paper if we don't have time to make web version

 ### Entering tasks

 Will be done by Volunteer Admin - for people wanting a task done: ping details to volunteer desk and they'll put it in the system to get someone to do it):